izenynn/philosophers/README.md

 42 Cursus - philosophers: this project is a training to multi-threads/multi-process programming.

-- Status: pending evaluation
+- Status: finished
-- Result: n/a
+- Result: 125%
 - Observations: (null)

 ## The philosophers problem